 How much does it cost to fly a horse overseas?

-The cost of flying a horse overseas is dependant on so many facts such as where you’re flying to and from, how many horses are travelling and what class their travelling in.
-While it’s not really possible to list the cost of every flight to and from every country, to give an idea of the price I’ve listed the cost for a 10 year old Quarter Horse travelling in coach class from USA to UK and Australia as well as the cost of the return journeys.
+The cost of flying a horse overseas is dependant on so many facts such as where you’re flying to and from, how many horses are traveling, and what class their traveling in.
+While it’s not really possible to list the cost of every flight to and from every country, to give an idea of the price I’ve listed the cost for a 10-year-old Quarter Horse traveling in coach class from the USA to the UK and Australia as well as the cost of the return journeys.

 |USA||–||$10,200 / £7,890||$21,950 / AUD $31,825|

 The costs above include 30 days pre-export quarantine (which is required if your horse is going to spend more than 60 days out of the country) or a 14 day pre-export and 14 days post-export if you’re traveling to Australia, vet preparation, pre-flight boarding, professional in-flight groom, shipping supplies such as food, water, and bedding as well as agency fees.
 The cost doesn’t, however, include transportation to the pre-flight farm where the horse will spend his quarantine, foreign charges, and insurance.
 Most companies won’t transport a horse without at least mortality and transit insurance.

 Do I need any special paperwork to make my horse abroad?

 Every country is different and requirements will vary from country to country so it’s important to check what paperwork you will need before you leave.
 Most countries do require a horse passport, a certificate of veterinary inspection (or CVI), and a negative Coggins test (To show that your horse is clear of equine infectious anemia (also known as swamp fever) – a virus that is transmitted by bloodsucking insects) as well as proof that the horse has been vaccinated against certain conditions such as equine influenza.
 Depending on the country you’re traveling from your horse may also need to stay in quarantine although this is becoming far less common these days.